nexopos/core/README.md

 # NexoPOS Core
 This package is a separation of the core features of NexoPOS from the POS related features.
-All POS features has been removed and only the following are available:
+This gives all the necessary to start a lightweight app with yet proven features:

 - User Authentication
 - Roles Management